For years we have seen the war on Christmas escalate…

 For years we have seen Christmas become more and more secularized…

-Many in the business world and government have ordered employers and advertising to ban any mention of the word Christmas…and not say “Merry Christmas.”
+Many in the business world have ordered employers and advertising to ban any mention of the word Christmas.

-And many politicians and so called “health experts” have simply said we have to isolate from one another and ban Christmas altogether.
+And many politicians, bureaucrats and so called “health experts” have simply said we have to isolate and ban Christmas altogether.
 Then no one will ever even say to you “Merry Christmas” and you don’t need to say it to them.

-The media, the schools, the government bureaucracy, and many businesses have continued the trends of either neutrality, hostility, or outright war on the true meaning of Christmas.
+But the media, the schools, and many businesses have continued the trends of either neutrality, hostility, or outright war on the true meaning of Christmas.

 Here are 3 examples:

-We rarely hear “Merry Christmas” from the news media … or in advertising…
+We no longer hear “Merry Christmas” from the news or social media… or in much advertising…

-And we don’t hear it from businesses … or see it painted on storefront windows – like we always did in the past.
+And very rarely do we hear it from businesses… or see it painted on storefront windows — like we always did in the past.

 There’s a paranoia of fear permeating American society — a fear that if we say, “Merry Christmas,” someone who doesn’t celebrate Christmas — or who doesn’t believe in Christ — will be offended.